Surfside, a marketing technology for the cannabis space, inhales $4 million – TechCrunch

 Surfside looks to fill that gap in the cannabis space, offering businesses data around their customers using a combination of existing data, publicly available data, loyalty program data, etc. to help these brands better understand their customers.

-The startup creates profiles of customers, looking to understand their location, their other interests, and other important details that can help brands and businesses market and advertise to both existing and new customers.
+The startup creates profiles of customers, looking to understand their location, their other interests and other important details that can help brands and businesses market and advertise to both existing and new customers.

 But Surfside actually goes a step further and develops campaigns for these businesses, allowing them to work one-on-one with a marketing expert to develop and activate these campaigns.